 Mark has significant experience in cases involving allegations of substance misuse, domestic violence, mental health issues, and emotional and physical abuse.
 He has a particular interest in representing vulnerable adults.

 Mark's previous career required him to travel extensively and he brings to his practice an open mind and a wealth of life experience, which reflects in his heightened empathy with his clients.
-Mark exercises a high degree of professionalism and a determination to robustly advance his clients' interests.
+Mark exercises a high degree of professionalism and a determination to robustly advance his clients' interests at all times.

 Memberships: Middle Temple, the Family Law Bar Association.